 Part 2 – JIRA Interview Questions (Advanced)

-It is an efficient workflow management system which allows formulating unique process. this utility allows to both increase and decreases the complexity of the workflows. this allows implying more importance on the process involved.
+It is an efficient workflow management system that allows formulating unique processes. this utility allows to both increase and decreases the complexity of the workflows. this allows implying more importance on the process involved.
 The beauty of JIRA Core is that the only constraints on your workflow are your processes

 Uses of Jira Core :

 - setting up workflows that can manage your internal processes such as your design process